ebm539/minecraft-modding-playground/README.md

 - New blocks e.g. an auto tree remover that removes a tree log by log (descending)
 - Compasses placed in game world gen
 - New food e.g. cheeseburgers (where if you eat too many or try to eat when full, you gain slowness/tiredness)

+### Entirely unrelated

+- Inspired by [/r/baduibattles](https://old.reddit.com/r/baduibattles): entering text in Minecraft, by placing blocks and then interpreting the blocks/lack thereof with an OCR system.